grafana/opentelemetry-workshop/site/docs/lab3/introduction.md

 sidebar_position: 1
 ---

-# 3.1.
+# 4.1.
 Introduction

-For this third lab, we're letting you choose your own mission.

-You can either:

-- Dive into a fully configured reference environment, or

-- Add custom telemetry to _gameserver_

-If you're not sure which you'd like to do, have a read of both of the docs and then decide!
+For this fourth lab, we are going to have a play with the fully configured reference environment with Grafana Assistant

 Click to the next module to read about the reference environment mission.